Modifying Automatic Deck Framing

 - Select Terrain> Create Terrain Perimeter to create terrain.

-- Select Build> Foundation> Build Foundation from the menu.
+- Select Build> Floor > Build Foundation from the menu.

 - For a walkout basement, choose Walls with Footings as the Foundation Type and specify a wall height sufficient for a full height basement.